mhered/manolobot/Quick-start-guide.md

 After Lidar powers off (means RPi powered off) switch off mains red button

 See implementation in file `safe_shutdown.py` in: [](/home/mhered/manolobot/code/button/)

+## To Do

+- [ ] add photos / video of battery charging
+- [ ] fix issue with camera in RVIZ
+- [ ] make power down more usable (remove short press for reset and provide feedback for shutdown)
+- [ ] wheels skid, big time
+- [ ] motors have a lot of hysteresis